Offaly trial hears elderly man was asleep before burglars assaulted and robbed him

 Mr Coughlan is represented by Colm Smyth, SC, with Niall Storan, BL (instructed by Patrick Martin, solicitor).

-The trial before Judge Keenan Johnson began on Thursday morning and is continuing.
+The trial before Judge Keenan Johnson began on Thursday and is continuing.

 Subscribe or register today to discover more from DonegalLive.ie